 The School of Business and Public Administration offers a Master's degree in Public Administration.
 The Master of Public Administration (MPA) degree is an interdisciplinary program that provides students with a high caliber professional education in public administration and prepares aspirants for careers in public service at the territorial, regional, federal, and international levels.
 This professional degree, while flexible enough to apply in the private sector, gives graduates a competitive advantage in the pursuit of specific careers in government agencies, nonprofit, or philanthropic institutions.
 The program offers valuable opportunities for individuals to enhance and improve critical public administration skills, learn new concepts and theories of public administration and management, and explore the most current and relevant techniques regarding the implementation of policies, projects, and programs within the organization and in society.
+The University of Guam is a candidate for accreditation with the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), the global standard in public service education.

-AGUON, Ronald B., Assistant Professor, Legal Studies CRISOSTOMO, Doreen T., Associate Professor, Accounting HO, Kevin K.W., Associate Professor, Management Information System JONES, Roseann M., Professor, Economics RIVERA, John J., Assistant Professor, Public Administration RUANE, Maria Claret, Professor, Economics TERLAJE, Therese, Assistant Professor, Legal Studies McNINCH-SU, Ronald L., Associate Professor, Public Administration WALTER, Ansito, Associate Professor, Public Administration
+AGUON, Ronald B., Assistant Professor, Legal Studies COLFAX, RICHARD S., Professor, Human Resource Management and Management CRISOSTOMO, Doreen T., Associate Professor, Accounting HO, Kevin K.W., Associate Professor, Management Information Systems JONES, Roseann M., Professor, Economics LAW, Wai Kim., Professor, Management McNINCH-SU, Ronald L., Associate Professor, Public Administration RIVERA, John J., Assistant Professor, Public Administration RVANE, Maria Claret, Professor, Economics TRAHIN-PEREZ, Karri, Associate Professor, Global Resources Management WALTER, Ansito, Associate Professor, Public Administration